 Zelle

 Zelle is a P2P app that is funded by several leading banks and credit unions.
-And one of the biggest advantages of using Zelle is that there are absolutely no fees to use the service.
+One of the biggest advantages of using Zelle is that there are absolutely no fees to use the service.

 You can send money instantly by entering the recipient’s phone number.
 But like Venmo, Zelle doesn’t offer any user protections for buying or selling items.